petems/petems-hiera_vault/README.md

 ### Compatibility

-* The 3.x series of hiera-http is only compatible with Hiera 5, that ships with Puppet 4.9+
+* This moduel is only compatible with Hiera 5 (ships with Puppet 4.9+)
-* Users looking for older implementations for Hiera 1,2 and 3 should use hiera-http 2.x
-* hiera-http 3 ships within the [crayfishx/hiera_http](https://forge.puppet.com/crayfishx/hiera_http)
-* hiera-http 2 (legacy) ships as a Rubygem "hiera-http"

 ### Requirements